There will be no residential pickup service on Thursday, December 25, or

 Ok for dry newspapers and newspaper inserts (non glossy)

-Ok for brochures, catalogues, clean pizza boxes, flattened boxes (i.e. cereal), flyers, hard cover and paperback books, magazines, office paper and envelopes, phone books, textbooks, and any 100% paper fibre.
+Ok for brochures, catalogues, clean pizza boxes, flattened boxes (i.e. cereal), flyers, magazines, office paper and envelopes, phone books, textbooks, and any 100% paper fibre.
 Loose corrugated cardboard must be flattened, bundled, and tied.
 (3ft x 3ft x 6in max)

 Looking to improve recycling in your business?
 Check the following links for information on business recycling services and tips.